1,000+ Opportunities

 EJBP is your chance to show them you value New Mexico’s environment and communities.
 EJ Business Partners benefit from our 38-year history and presence in New Mexico’s communities.

-Based on current listing details, eligibility includes: Businesses interested in supporting environmental justice in New Mexico.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Businesses interested in supporting environmental justice in New Mexico.
+Confirm the full requirements in the official notice before applying.